Outbound Recruiting & GDPR

 As a processor, how is Intro complying with GDPR?

 Intro's shift from being a search engine to an automated service was designed with GDPR in mind.
 Just like a recruiting agency, we only process candidate data upon request from our customers.
-Learn more about our product and about how we source candidates.
+Learn more about how we source candidates.